 For a beginner, heeling over can be pretty intimidating and feel unnatural, and I have seen many white faces on their first sailing trip.
 I certainly remember my heart beating a little faster during my first sailing experience!

 In this article, we’ll dive deeper into the topic of sailboat heeling.
 You’ll learn what it is, why it happens, and how to control and use it to your advantage.
 We’ll also cover how to adjust your sails and rigging to reduce or increase heeling, and how to deal with different conditions effectively.
-By the end, you’ll have a good grasp on sailboat heeling and be ready to take on your next sailing adventure with confidence.

 Why do sailboats heel over?